jadecobra/python_tdd_exercises/source/how_to/make_tdd_manually/make_tdd_environment.rst

     FAILED (failures=1)

   ..
-IMPORTANT:: I can use any name for the test file_ but it must start with ``test_`` or unittest_ will NOT run the tests in the file
+TIP:: I can use any name for the test file_ but it must start with ``test_`` or unittest_ will NOT run the tests in the file_

-* This is the ``RED`` part of the `Test Driven Development`_ cycle.
+  This is the ``RED`` part of the `Test Driven Development`_ cycle.
 The message in the terminal_ is about the failure, I like to read these from the bottom up, here is an explanation of each line, starting from the last line on the screen

   - ``FAILED (failures=1)`` the number of failures
   - ``Ran 1 test in A.XYZs`` the number of tests it ran and how long they took